cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 The program will be a simulation using BOIDS to simulate flocking behaviours, demonstrating a form of swarm intelligence.

 This program will also be demonstrating multiple users being hosted on a single instance.

+We anticipate the main users to be other students and people who may want to demonstrate Boids algorithm we intend to make.

 ### Justification